morologous/visor/README.md

 ##### Date Ranges

 Visor can perform Date Range searches as well.
 When performing a date range search simply substitute the DateRange object for the Date in the bean.
-Here is an example:
+Here is an example of a 'Between' range query:

 ```groovy
 // search for books published in 2010.